Chipped Tooth Towson, MD

 Porcelain Veneers

-While a filling and dental bonding will work just fine to fix a chipped tooth, they will require touch-ups often and will need to be replaced eventually.
-A porcelain veneer is a permanent solution that will completely fix the chipped tooth by hiding the damage.
-A tooth veneer is a thin layer of porcelain that is custom designed to match the natural color and shape of teeth.
-Your dentist will prepare the tooth be removing a very minimal amount of enamel.
-Then they will securely bond the dental veneer to the front and sides of the tooth.
-This will effectively hide the chip and restore the tooth.
+A tooth veneer is a thin layer of porcelain that our dentists custom-design to match the natural color and shape of your teeth.
+Our dentist will prepare the tooth by removing a minimal amount of enamel from it.
+Then, we will securely bond the dental veneer to the front and sides of the tooth.
+This will effectively hide the chip and restore the tooth to full use.

 Dental Crown

-A tooth with a larger chip will need a dental crown.
-This restorative treatment will provide the tooth with support, protection, and restore the tooth’s shape and function.
-The process to receive a dental crown requires reducing the size of the tooth and reshaping it to accommodate the crown.
-For this reason, this would be a permanent solution for a chipped tooth.
-We will take dental impressions which will be used to fabricate your custom crown.
-It will be made from a durable material such porcelain.
-The custom made restoration will cover the entire tooth to prevent further damage and allow for normal function.
-We will color match it to be blend in with the rest of your smile.
-To learn more about the dental crown process, see Dental Crown.
+A tooth with a chip that is too large will need a dental crown.
+A dental crown will provide the tooth with support, protection, and restore the tooth’s shape and function.
+The process to receive a dental crown requires reshaping and reducing the size of the tooth.
+For this reason, this is also a permanent solution for a chipped tooth.

 How Can I Prevent a Chipped Tooth?